rohitpatill/MedSymptomGPT/README.md

 2. **Download Model:**

-    Download the model file from [Google Drive](https://drive.google.com/file/d/1Nrs3UL6lhLlbRYKxXPIinIh-2BOCyaY4/view?usp=drive_link) and place it in the main directory alongside other project files.
+    Download the model from [Hugging Face Model Page](https://huggingface.co/RohitPatill/MedSymptomGPT) and place it in the main directory alongside other project files.

 3. **Run the Application:**